Mesnage-Org/pgfinder/docs/usage.md

 # Usage

-There are two approaches to using PGFinder, online WebUI or at the Command Line.
+Two options are available to run PGFinder: (i) an online Web User Interface (WebUI) or (ii) a Command Line Interface.
 The [Data Dictionary](data_dictionary.md) describes software inputs and outputs.

 ## WebUI

 An interactive web-page for running your analysis is available at [mesnage-org.github.io/pgfinder-gui/](https://mesnage-org.github.io/pgfinder-gui/).
-On first visiting the page you will have to wait a few minutes whilst it sets up in the background (for those curious or interested it is using [pyodide](mesnage-org.github.io/pgfinder-gui/) a [Web Assembly language (WASM)](https://webassembly.org/) in the background to install PGFinder and all its Python dependencies).
+On first visiting the page you will have to wait a whilst it sets up in the background (for those curious or interested it is using [pyodide](mesnage-org.github.io/pgfinder-gui/) a [Web Assembly language (WASM)](https://webassembly.org/) in the background to install PGFinder and all its Python dependencies).
 Once loaded the page should look like the image below.